Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 Haggling is expected, so don’t hold back!

-Day 2 of your 4 days in Zanzibar’s paradise is a great time to venture away from the waterfront and have a look inside Stone Town.
-Remember to dress appropriately as you wander through town.
+Day 2 of your itinerary is a great time to venture away from the waterfront and have a look inside Stone Town.
+Remember to dress appropriately as you wander through the narrow streets.

 🎤 You may not realize it, but Freddie Mercury, the late frontman for the rock band Queen, spent part of his childhood in Zanzibar.

-The openly gay life the artist lived flew in the face of the Muslim beliefs of the vast majority of the island.
+Born Farrokh Bulsara, the openly gay artist lived a life that flew in the face of the Muslim beliefs of the vast majority of the island.
 Despite this, his family home was turned into the Mercury House.
-This is definitely worth a visit if you’re a fan.

-Visit Mercury Bar, as well, on the waterfront down by the Old Dispensary.
+Visit Mercury Bar, too, on the waterfront down by the Old Dispensary.

 7. The East Africa Slave Trade Exhibition